 Personally, I massage into my scalp either overnight (with coconut oil), or in with my conditioner, a blend of high quality, therapeutic grade essential oils of Lemon, Lavender, Peppermint, Geranium & Rosemary.
 A study indicated that Cedarwood and Thyme essential oils (along with Lavender and Rosemary) massaged into the scalp showed hair growth improvement.9 If you’d like to try this too, head over here for more info.

 If you want to promote a head of luscious locks, along with your regular haircuts, look at supporting your body holistically through addressing your gut and hormone health.
 Testing can help you detect reasoning behind your thinning hair and making an effort to nourish yourself through diet and lifestyle can play a role in encouraging healthy hair growth again.

 To learn how you can balance your hormones for healthy hair, see my book Balanced, The Natural Way To Healthy Hormones.
-Or if you’re an expecting Mumma, learn how to nourish and nurture your body to avoid hair loss post birth, in my Glowing Mumma Circle.
+Or if you’re an expecting Mumma, learn how to nourish and nurture your body to avoid hair loss post birth, in my Path To Glowing Mumma online program.

 2) Carson B.L. et al. Toxicology and Biological Monitoring of Metals in Humans, Lewis Pub.
 Chelsea MI, 1986, pp 213-17.